Florida State University College of Arts and Sciences: History

-The College of Arts and Sciences is the oldest college at the university, having existed since 1905.
-Though it has awarded bachelor's degrees since its founding, the first master's degree was not offered until 1908.
-The next year, the university, then called the Florida Female College, was renamed Florida State College for Women and issued its first master's degree under that name in 1909.
-Doctorates were given out by the College of Arts and Sciences beginning in 1952.
+Founded in 1901 in the Florida State College, the College of Arts and Sciences is one of the university's oldest colleges.
+The college only offered bachelor's degrees until 1908, when the college introduced its first master's degree program.
+In the following year, the institution, originally known as the Florida Female College, changed its name to Florida State College for Women and issued its first master's degree under that name in 1909.
+In 1952, doctorates were given out by the College of Arts and Sciences.

-The college is housed in several buildings including Dodd Hall, the Bellamy Building, the Psychology Building and the Williams Building.
-The dean of the College of Arts and Sciences is located in the Longmire Building.
+The College of Arts and Sciences occupies multiple buildings on campus, such as Dodd Hall, the Bellamy Building, the Psychology Building, and the Williams Building.
+The dean's office is located in the Longmire Building.

-In July 2011, Quinn Huckaba, previously associate dean of the College of Arts and Sciences, became interim dean.
-He then was formally named dean in October 2012.
+In July 2011, Sam Huckaba, who served as the associate dean of the College of Arts and Sciences, stepped in as the interim dean.
+Huckaba's position as the dean was officially confirmed in October 2012.